yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/upgrade-nodes.md

     Check the return status to confirm that the node is started.

-When finished, you can confirm all nodes in the universe are running correctly in YBA by navigating to the universe **Nodes** tab.
+When finished, you can confirm all nodes in the universe are running correctly in YugabyteDB Anywhere by navigating to the universe **Nodes** tab.